Choose File > Place, and select the image that you want to place. Click Place.

 Drag the widget corners and edge handles to define the crop boundaries.
 For details, see Adjust the crop widget.

 For any image, the crop widget is always rectangular in shape.
 Moreover, you cannot rotate the crop widget.

-- Click Cancel in the Control panel.
+- Click Apply on the Control panel.

-- Select any tool from the Tools panel, except the Zoom tool and the Hand tool.
+At any point, to exit the cropping interface without applying changes, press Escape.
+Alternatively, click Cancel in the Control panel, or select any tool from the Tools panel, except the Zoom tool and the Hand tool.